 From Golda in the kitchen to Begin helping his wife with her shoe – doors that were closed to most photographers opened to David Rubinger.

-- Immortalizing history: These photos by David Rubinger tell the story of the State of Israel
+- These Photos by David Rubinger Tell the Story of the State of Israel

 Rubinger had one quality that distinguished him from other press photographers.
 He never published a picture in which his subject didnt look good.
 While others didnt even consider the possibility that their subject could be hurt – Rubinger made sure the people appearing in his photos looked respectable.
 More than once he subdued his photographers ego and chose the less impressive photo.
 Every photographer knows how much ego has to be suppressed to do that.

 My whole life Ive tried not to take paparazzi photos, he said in an interview to Maariv in 2008.
 They shoot moments in peoples lives that the public shouldnt see.